Account settings and security

 ## Incident updates

-While comments help your team collaborate privately, incident updates are designed for external communication.
-These updates allow you to keep your users informed about:
+While comments help private collaboration, incident updates are designed for external communication.
+These updates allow you to keep users informed about:

 * What's happening with the incident